cantellir/flutter_bloc_package/README.md

 # bloc_package

-A new Flutter package project.
+A Flutter package to implement bloc pattern in a simple way.
+Based on [Didier Boelens article](https://www.didierboelens.com/2018/12/reactive-programming---streams---bloc---practical-use-cases/).

 ## Getting Started